 Daymet provides data for seven daily weather parameters for each square kilometer of the continent, stretching from Canada to Mexico and Puerto Rico to Hawaii.
 The dataset extends back to 1980, encompassing approximately 500 million data points for each year in the series.
 It is generated with observations from 20,000 National Oceanic and Atmospheric Administration stations combined with modeled values for metrics such as shortwave radiation, using an algorithm to interpolate data for areas between stations.

 Version 4 improves the precision of a range of measurements, including temperature, which was previously measured in half degree increments and is now recorded to the hundredth of a degree.
 The Daymet team addressed a known bias in the sensors of high elevation weather stations and improved time-of-observation reporting for weather stations, interpolation in regions with fewer weather stations, and data captured during extreme precipitation events, such as hurricanes.

 “These data provide the foundation for a lot of exciting science,” project lead Michele Thornton said.
 “We are continually examining ways to make the data and the tools for accessing it even better.”

-The updates along with replicable validation processes are described in a recently submitted manuscript.
+The updates along with replicable validation processes are described in Nature Scientific Data.